-Here is the line-up of Things to Do throughout the state of Arizona in September!
+Here is the newsletter: Things to Do in Arizona – October, 2015!

-Here are some more fun things to do in September – I think there is something for everyone – there are plenty of musical events, rodeos and the ballet opens its season with free outdoor performances!
+Here are some more fun things to do in October – I think there is something for everyone – there are plenty of Oktoberfests and Halloween parties as well as concerts and art walks!

 Event dates, times and locations are subject to change.
 Some events require tickets or may charge fees for attendance.
 Please check with event organizers before attending.

 October 1st – October 3rd – 11th Annual Phoenix Fashion Week – Scottsdale – Talking Stick Resort – This is a chance for thousands of fashion fans to get their fashion fix – featuring designers, emerging designers, buyers and industry professionals, there will be designer runway shows, fashion industry seminars, the model of the year competition, a student design scholarship competition, designer sample sales, glitzy after-parties and the event’s signature Style Villa shopping experience, http://www.phoenixfashionweek.com